Porphyrins - urine

 Toggle: English / Spanish

-Porphyrins help form many important substances in the body including hemoglobin, the protein in red blood cells that carries oxygen in the blood.
+Porphyrins are natural chemicals in the body that help form many important substances in the body.
+One of these is hemoglobin, the protein in red blood cells that carries oxygen in the blood.

 Urine uroporphyrin; Urine coproporphyrin

-Your doctor may tell you to stop taking any medicines that may affect the test results.
-NEVER stop taking any medicine without first talking to your doctor.
+Your provider may tell you to temporarily stop taking medicines that may affect the test results.
+These may include:

 - Birth control pills